 When doing business in China, be prepared for much socializing.
-Business becomes secondary as the parties get to know each better.
+Business becomes secondary as the parties get to know each other better.
 If it delays a contract, that is perfectly acceptable as long as the correct social time is allotted for.
 In America, business associates are usually more aloof.
 In an American business meeting, there might be some social gathering with the associates, but the business itself is more important, and the socializing gets sacrificed because of the cultural imperative to close deals.
-The recognition of networking is becoming more pronounced.

 Chinese society places high values on the morals of their people.
 Marriage is not encouraged until the late twenties.
 In fact, dating is discouraged early in a young adult’s life, and proprieties are expected to be held up.
 American culture is much more relaxed, and some could even argue that there needs to be more moral emphasis.

 One of the time-honored traditions of the Chinese is the recognition of the dead.
 Once a year, all members of a family visit the gravesites of each ancestor and pay their respects.
 Honoring ancestors is very important in Chinese culture.
 This is in direct contrast to most Americans who rarely know where the majority of their ancestors are laid to rest.
 This might be due to the fact that most Americans are immigrants who either have lost the information on grave locations or the locations are in foreign countries.
 China’s culture is much older, and the percentage of immigration is far less.

 Humility is a revered virtue in Chinese culture.
 The success of one’s business or personal life is downplayed while in America the successes are lauded.
 Most Americans in the fast business world consider humility a sign of weakness.
 This can be an issue that hurts inter-cultural relations.
 Be very sensitive to comments and actions in the presence of another culture.